jspecht3/terminal-tutorial/README.md

 | mkdir   | make directory          | creates a directory with the given name                                                        |
 | ls      | list                    | lists the files in the current directory                                                       |

-Here, you can find a few aliases
+Here, you can find a few aliases.

 | Alias | Real Value         |
 | ----- | ------------------ |